thegeekyb0y/pythonprojects/README.md

 # 50+ Python Projects for Everyone.
 ## Introduction 👋
 Projects are necessary while learning any programming language.
 Here are 50+ python projects with their source code for different levels of programmers that can inspire you.
-## To Contribute ✍️
+## Contribute 💡
-If you have any python project idea in your mind.
-Feel free to contribute to this github repo.
+If you have any python project idea in your mind or you think  Feel free to contribute to this github repo.

+### Difficulty Level : Easy

 1. [Send Automatic Emails using Python](https://thecleverprogrammer.com/2021/06/11/send-automatic-emails-using-python/)